fengboyue/jsdk/docs/en/quick.md

 ### v2.1.0 - 2020/7/11
 [Added]
-- create new animation module named jsan.
+- create new animation module.
 - add computedStyle method on HTMLElement.prototype.
 - add some useful methods to Colors class.
 - add Type.json from Type.object which only presents class instance now.